10 Must-Do's When Preparing for Job Interviews

 9. plan out your travel & schedule around the interview

 Job interviews can be stressful for many people for numerous reasons, but traveling to the interview can be a challenge in itself.
-If your interview is in an unknown area or a totally new city, it can be a cause of anxiety to navigate your way around and make sure that you show up on time.
+If your interview is in an unknown area or a totally new city, it can cause anxiety to navigate your way around and ensure that you show up on time.

 Have the interview contact info ready